 Problems in fisheries result from excess fishing, environmental changes, and a multitude of other factors that tend to develop over many years.
-Attempts to solve long-standing problems in a single year, especially in multi-species fish complexes, generally result in severe restrictions (with disastrous social, economic, and data collection consequences).
-Implementing measures to immediately end overfishing on a single component stock of a complex may unnecessarily adversely impact other species in the complex.
+Attempts to solve long-standing problems in a single year, especially in multi-species fish complexes, generally result in severe restrictions that carry negative social and economic impacts.
+Flexibility should be provided to allow Councils to take meaningful action to reduce fishing mortality, balanced against the social and economic impacts as mandate by the MSA, while devoting the time necessary to develop the actions needed to fully end fishing mortality.